bootique/bootique-flyway/README.md

 ## Available commands

+### FLYWAY COMMANDS AS OPTIONS

 Flyway is based around just 6 commands: Migrate, Clean, Info, Validate, Baseline and Repair.
-They are presented in Bootique-Flyway module.
+They are represented in the Bootique-Flyway module as command line options.

-### FLYWAY OPTIONS

 ```
   -b, --baseline